Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Unsecured student credit cards are generally easy to qualify for because financial institutions view undergraduates as low-risk consumers likely to become long-term clients.

-Issuers expect students to have limited credit histories and tailor their offerings to be a person’s first credit card.
-Student cards usually offer lower credit limits, which minimizes the issuer’s risk.
-The cards often charge relatively high interest rates, earning the issuer a higher return on its risk.
+Issuers anticipate that students will have limited credit histories, so they design their cards to be a person’s first credit card.
+Generally, student cards come with lower credit limits, which reduces the issuer’s risk, but they often charge higher interest rates to compensate for that risk.

 Being in an educational setting implies responsibility and stability, which aligns with issuers’ interests.
 Moreover, issuers often consider students to have high future earning potential, making them good candidates for long-term financial relationships.